PipeRift/FactionsExtension/Docs/implementation.md

 Factions require your actor to define how to get and set a faction.
 That can be done overriding **GetFaction** and **SetFaction**.

-A common implementation would be to have a **class variable** (of type *"Faction"*), and then return it at GetFaction and set it at SetFaction:
+A common implementation would be to have a **variable** (of type *"Faction"*), and then return it with GetFaction and set it with SetFaction:

  ![](https://i.imgur.com/imuFDXn.png)